 What is Gir ghee?

-Gir ghee or desi ghee is produced from the Indian gir cow breed and gets its name from the Gir cows found in Gir, Gujrat.
-This ghee has numerous health benefits and hence is always in demand.
+Gir ghee or desi ghee is produced from the Indian Gir cow breed and gets its name from the Gir cows found in Gir, Gujrat.
+It has numerous health benefits and hence is always in demand.

 Why is Gir cow ghee costlier than normal Vedic ghee?